xut345/MessangerPigeon/README.md

 # WebFrontend
-Android Repo for the Wandering Messenger Pigeon app for COMP 4350
+Web Client Repo for the Wandering Messenger Pigeon app for COMP 4350